Shimady563/task-tracker/README.md

 - Application is built and deployed with Docker
 - DB schema migration is handled with Liquibase

-The validation, error handling, testing are implemented using Spring Boot features.
+The validation, error handling, testing, mailing are implemented using Spring Boot features.
+Notification types include email, sms, and push notifications.

 ## Architecture